• Skip to primary navigation

 How Is Extracted the Potato Starch?

 Potatoes contain cells that contain starch grains, called leucoplasts.
-To extract the starch from the potatoes, we need to crush them to broke these cells and to release the starch grains.
+To extract the starch from the potatoes, we need to crush them to break these cells and release the starch grains.
 After that, the starch grains get washed and dried well until a powder will be formed.

 It is also gluten-free.
 This is one of the reasons why it becomes recently so popular in cooking.